microsoft/everyonecancode/instructions/day1/ApplicationPart1/README.md

 ## Create a new branch in your project

-Go to your repository on GitHub.
+Go to your forked repository on GitHub.
 Click on the "main" dropdown and type in the name of your new branch (e.g., Update-title-and-color).
 Click on 'Create branch: update-title-and-color' to create it.

 ![Create a new branch](./images/create-branch.png)